This review will dissect the PT tool from top to bottom, helping you to understand what it is and how it works.

 Trainers can schedule clients, collect PARQ forms, create and sell packages, collect payment (through Stripe, cash, or check), and send session reminders via email.

-This is different from other client management software programs that leave those tasks to other platforms or cater to employees (who use their gyms’ scheduling and payment collection systems) rather than gym owners or business owners.
+This differs from other client management software programs that leave those tasks to other platforms or cater to employees (who use their gyms’ scheduling and payment collection systems) rather than gym owners or business owners.

-The website hosts webinars and shares videos and ebooks pertaining to business building through their Marketplace page (which lists a remarkable array of professional affiliates, including Precision Nutrition and Theragun).
+The website hosts webinars and shares videos and ebooks about business building through their Marketplace page (which lists a remarkable array of professional affiliates, including Precision Nutrition and Theragun).

-When you sign up for My PTHub, you’ll create your own URL, as well as customize some of the branding options that translate to the site (including colors and logo).
+When you sign up for My PTHub, you’ll create your own URL and customize some of the branding options that translate to the site (including colors and logo).

-App customization is available as well if you sign up for a Premium account.
+App customization is also available if you sign up for a Premium account.

-In theory, this idea is excellent for business owners, but I found that my URL, margeauxfincherfitness.mypthub.net, was way too long to remember and share easily.
+In theory, this idea is excellent for business owners, but my URL, margeauxfincherfitness.mypthub.net, was way too long to remember and share easily.

 This option is best for trainers with very short business names.